Updated April 2026

 Q9: Should you use a pre-blended GLOW vial or separate vials?

-Separate vials provide dose flexibility and are usually preferred for injury-focused workflows; pre-blends prioritize convenience and skin-focused use cases.
+Separate vials provide dose flexibility and are usually preferred for injury-focused workflows; a pre-blended GLOW vial prioritizes convenience and skin-focused use cases.
+If you want independent control, run BPC-157, TB-500, and GHK-Cu as separate products.

 Q10: Can you inject all three peptides at the same time?

 Yes.
-All three can be used in the same session, but separate syringes are preferred for separate-vial workflows.
+All three can be used in the same session, but separate syringes are preferred for separate-vial workflows with BPC-157, TB-500, and GHK-Cu.

 Q11: Does the GLOW Stack help with skin anti-aging?